drid/tulip/docs/usage.md

 Tracks can be moved by selecting them and using the handles to shape and adjust their form.

+To change track type, select a track and click on the new track type.

 **Enter on**: Sets the entry track type for the current instruction.
 Additionally, it modifies the exit track type of the previous instruction to ensure a seamless transition.

 **Exit on**: Sets the exit track type for the current instruction.
 It also modifies the enter track type of the next instruction to maintain route continuity.

-**Delete tracks/glyphs** - Use the trash can icon to delete the selected track or glyph from Tulip.
+**Delete tracks/glyphs** - Use the trash can icon or "Delete" to delete the selected track or glyph from Tulip.
 Note that entry and exit tracks cannot be deleted to maintain route integrity.

 ## Insert tulip glyphs
 Toggle to enable or disable the insertion of glyphs (must be on to add glyphs).
 Once enabled, click on the 3x3 grid to set the glyph position.
 A popup with available glyphs will appear for selection.
 Holding the Shift key while clicking on a glyph allows for multiple insertions.
 Show in sidebar

 ## Waypoint Notes
-- To add text to notes, simply type it directly into the text field.
 - To add a glyph, use the "Insert glyph" button to open the glyph selection popup, where you can choose from available glyphs.
 Holding the Shift key while clicking on a glyph allows for multiple insertions.
+- To add text to notes use the Insert Text button.
+- Click on text style to change the selected text item.
-- To delete items from notes place the cursor after the item and press the backspace button
+- To delete items from notes select item and press "Delete"
 - CAP: Toggle to show or hide CAP headings in the notes.
 - Lat/Lon: Toggle to show or hide latitude/longitude coordinates in the notes.